-CLI - the Crypto Officer can use the CLI to configure and monitor IPSO systems.
+- CLI the Crypto Officer can use the CLI to configure and monitor IPSO systems.
 There are two ways to access the Crypto Officer role through the CLI.
-Access can be provided for the Crypto Officer locally by using the console port or remotely by using the SSH secured management session.
-SmartDashBoard - the Check Point TLS-secured management interface.
+Access can be provided for the Crypto Officer locally by using the console port or remotely by using the SSH secured management session. - SNMP the Crypto Officer can use SNMPv3 to view MIB values. - SmartDashBoard the Check Point TLS-secured management interface.
 The Crypto Officer can use this interface after the initial configuration of the Check Point module through the CLI.
-The TLS client RSA public key is used for authentication during TLS session establishment.
+The TLS client RSA public key is used for authentication during TLS session establishment. - The Crypto Officer can zeroize the module. - The Crypto Officer can configure alternating bypass. - Loading non-tested or non-approved code prior to invoking FIPS mode will invalidate the module.